For courses starting in 2018/19, postgraduate students can apply for a government loan of up to £10,609 towards course fees or living costs.

 Can I get a loan if I already have an existing student loan?

 If you have an existing undergraduate loan you can still apply for a postgraduate loan, but both will need to be repaid.
 They are treated as separate loans, so depending on your earnings you may have to repay both at the same time.

 You will start to repay your loan when earning over £21,000, paying back 6% on earnings over £21,000.
 You will not start to repay your loan until April 2020 at the earliest, but you can make voluntary early repayments.
 The loan will be charged at an interest rate of RPI plus 3% and interest will start to accrue as soon as the loan is taken out.
 The loan will be written off after 30 years.

 How do I apply for a Postgraduate loan?

 Application and eligibility information is available at Student Finance England.

 Further information on Postgraduate Loans is available at gov.uk.

-The BAFTA Scholarship Programme aims to assist talented students in need of financial support on postgraduate courses.
-Recipients receive up to £12,000 to cover their annual course fees; an industry mentor; and free access to BAFTA events around the UK.
-The MA Moving Image and Sound course at NUA is eligible for this scholarship.
-The deadline is Monday 12 June 2017.
+The BAFTA Scholarship Programme assists talented students in need of financial support on postgraduate courses.
+Recipients receive up to £12,000 to cover their course fees, as well as benefiting from an industry mentor and free access to BAFTA events around the UK.
+MA Moving Image and Sound students studying at NUA are eligible for the scholarship.

-MA Moving Image and Sound 2016 graduate Bradley Morgan Johnson, was awarded £3,000 towards his postgraduate studies by BAFTA.
-Find out more about scholarships.
+MA Moving Image and Sound 2016 graduate Bradley Morgan Johnson was awarded £3,000 towards his postgraduate studies by BAFTA.